Regional Representative for the National Social Anxiety Center (NSAC)

 Types of OCD

 There are countless forms of OCD.
 This condition often creates fear and uncertainty about the people and things that matter most to us.
+Cognitive behavior therapy for OCD in San Jose helps with the various types of OCD because the therapy principles are similar.
 Here are some of the most common subtypes:

 • Contamination OCD: Fear of germs, illness, or contamination that leads to excessive cleaning, washing, or avoiding certain places.